 How to get started:

-NOTE: Before you start your business, you should read the page on this website entitled “things to think about before you get started.”
+NOTE: Before you start your business, you should read the page on this website entitled “things to think about before you start a business.”
 After you have taken the preliminary steps for starting any business, you can take the specific steps outlined below.

 - Consider serving as an assistant or apprentice to an established event planner to gain knowledge.
 You can also offer to organize parties for free for family and friends in the beginning.